 In the event of parents/carers having concerns or wishing to register a complaint, they should, in the first instance, contact the Advisory Teacher, who will try to resolve any issues.
-If a parent/carer is dissatisfied with the advice offered or is in dispute with the Advisory Teacher, complaints should be made to the Head of School Improvement.
+If a parent/carer is dissatisfied with the advice offered or is in dispute with the Advisory Teacher, complaints should be made via the LA complaints procedures.